netzpirat/subito/README.markdown

 log
 ----

-The `log` command visualizes the submodule tree:
+The `log` command visualizes the submodule tree and each modules last log entry:

 	subito log

-The `log` command has two options:
+The `log` command has one option:

 * --remotes adds submodule remotes to the view